-Scenario Assumptions Impact Observations/Actions Pandemic Event - Decrease in premium production in the first year combined with zero growth Proportionate decrease in investment income Expenses as originally assumed other than production related Dividends at 100% of accounting profits Maximum decrease in overall SCR ratio by 14 pp. in year 4 of the planning period.
+Scenario Assumptions Impact Observations/Actions Pandemic Event Severe decrease in premium production in the first year combined with no growth in the remaining financial plan.
+Downgrading by two credit quality steps combined with an impairment loss in fair value of investment funds.
+Investment balances remain stable throughout the remaining financial plan.
+Expenses as originally assumed other than production related.
+Dividends at 100% of accounting profits. • Maximum decrease in overall SCR ratio by 40 pp. in year 4 of the planning period.
 Minimise SCR ratio impact by assuming lower dividend distribution.
-Reassessment of the Company's investment strategy.
 Determine the potential for growth of sales through the use of all available tools and channels.
 Review and reassessment of underwriting and pricing policies.
-Pandemic Event - More severe event More severe decrease in premium production in the first year Downgrading by two credit quality steps combined with an impairment loss in fair value Expenses as originally assumed other than production related Dividends at 100% of accounting profits Maximum decrease in overall SCR ratio by 32 pp. in year 4 of the planning period.
-Minimise SCR ratio impact by assuming lower dividend distribution.
-Reassessment of the Company's investment strategy.
-Determine the potential for growth of sales through the use of all available tools and channels.
-Review and reassessment of underwriting and pricing policies.
 Automate and digitally upgrade procedures towards straight through processes to achieve efficiencies and minimize costs.
+On-going monitoring of credit ratings of investment counterparties.